-A Human Rights Unit has been established within government to coordinate preparations for the expected 1 January 2020 commencement of the Act.
+A Human Rights Unit was established within government in May 2019 to coordinate preparations for the commencement of the Act.

 Making a complaint

 Government actions and decisions can impact human rights of individuals, sometimes in a positive way and sometimes in a negative way.
-There will be a complaints process if you have been affected by a government action or decision.
+There is a complaints process for if you have been affected by a government action or decision.